Kevin Warsh Comes To Town But The Donald Ain’t Gonna Like What Happens Next!

 Surely that was a signal that the money-printers were way over the end of their skis.
 That’s especially because the Fed funds rate had been negative in real terms for 57 quarters running, going all the way back to Q1 2008, when the real funds rate had last been slightly positive.

 But here’s where the inflationary gale force was gestated.
-It actually took the Fed more than three years—until Q2 2025—-to get the Fed funds rate positive in real terms, and then only marginally so at just +0.75%.
-Indeed, it is nothing less than the big pool of negative real cost money printed by the Fed during those three years that rocked the US economy with an inflationary outbreak that is still not fully extinguished.
+It actually took the Fed more than three years—until Q2 2025—to get the Fed funds rate positive in real terms, and then only marginally so at just +0.75%.
+Indeed, it is nothing less than the big pool of negative real cost credit enabled by the Fed during those three years that rocked the US economy with an inflationary outbreak that is still not fully extinguished.

-In fact, as the US economy now begins to absorb the far more powerful supply shock waves emanating from the Persian Gulf, the real Fed funds rate was still only a scant +o.66% as of Q1 2026.
-In that circumstance, and given the near miss into runaway double digit inflation during the mid-2022 Black Sea supply shock, we think the incoming Warsh Fed is not about to run a repeat of 2021-2022.
+In fact, as the US economy now begins to absorb the far more powerful supply shock waves from the Persian Gulf supply shock, we think the incoming Warsh Fed is not about to run a repeat of 2021-2022.

 So the question recurs.
 What is likely to happen to the alleged Trumpian Golden Age when the Persian Gulf Supply shock smacks up against the incoming sounder money Fed under Kevin Warsh?